ESMG/pyroms/README.md

 They *should* also work in a Conda environment on Windows, provided you install the [m2w64-gcc](https://anaconda.org/msys2/m2w64-gcc) and [m2w64-gfortran](https://anaconda.org/msys2/m2w64-gcc-fortran) compilers.
 However the last time we tried this we got a linker error related to lpsolve55: we're still looking into it.

-## Install lpsolve55 and scrip
+## Install scrip

-If you install as above and try to import the three Pyroms modules without having installed lpsolve55 and scrip you will get warnings like this:
+If you install as above and try to import the three Pyroms modules without having installed scrip you will get a warning like this:

 ```
 $ python